Genetics Activity: Bloops Lab

 3. Antennae: Use the blue or yellow toothpicks

 5. Wings: Cut wings (any shape and size) out of the cardstock.
-Use a sharpie marker or pen to draw spots or stripes on the wings.
-Next, push them into the side or back of your bloop.
+Use a Sharpie marker or pen to draw spots or stripes on the wings.
+Next, push them into the side or back of your Bloop.
 (You may have to slice narrow grooves on each side of the body with scissors so the wings can be attached.)

 Data Table: